 11 Signs of an Unloved Child

-When the child feels unloved, their heart breaks.
-They can’t understand the reason for their suffering or why their parents behaving in such a manner.
-They tend to develop fears and anxiety due to a lack of affection.
-Some of the signs of an Unloved child can include:
+When the child feels unloved, their heartbreaks.
+They can’t understand the reason for their suffering or why their parents don’t love them.
+They tend to develop a lot of fear and anxiety due to the lack of affection and acknowledgment.

-- They tend to become very impulsive
+2. They tend to become very impulsive.

-- Unable to express their emotions
+4. Unable to express their emotions properly.

-- Being unable to trust anyone
+11. Being unable to trust anyone.

 What do we need to understand?